-Another benefit of running in the dark that you may not have learned to appreciate (yet!) is that during your runs in the dark, your fight or flight response is triggered by the lack of daylight, giving you a free adrenaline rush that you can use to run faster without expending any extra energy.
+Another benefit of running in the dark that you may not have learned to appreciate (yet!) is that your fight or flight response is triggered by the lack of daylight, giving you a free adrenaline rush that you can use to run faster without expending any extra energy.

-Winter runs also bring about more of a runner high, as you have that satisfaction of knowing you got out there while most people are curled up by the fire.
+Winter runs also bring about more of a runner’s high, as you have that satisfaction of knowing you got out there while most people are curled up by the fire.

-Not only will it give you an added confidence boost, but you will be able to remember all those days you got out there and did it when you really did not want to, and it will give you an extra level of determination to dig down and use during your race.
+Not only will it give you an added confidence boost, later on you will remember all those days you got out there and did it when you really did not want to, and it will give you an extra level of determination to use during your race.

 For those of you racing a spring marathon, if you follow your marathon training schedule during the winter, and get your training in, you are going to feel so strong when the ground thaws and you can look back knowing that you were committed, and you can appreciate those milder temperatures even more.

-Running with a phone is personal preference, and there are pros and cons for using it; it will increase your safety in case you need to contact someone, but if you use it to listen to music, it can be dangerous for runners who need their senses to listen out for cars and other dangers.
+Running with a phone is personal preference, and there are pros and cons for using it; it will increase your safety in case you need to contact someone, but if you use it to listen to music, it can be dangerous because you don’t hear cars and other hazards.

 If you do use headphones, have the volume on low enough for you to hear cars, or consider purchasing single ear buds.
 Regardless of whether you take your phone or not, make sure you always let a loved one know where you are planning on running and how far for safety reasons.